 We enable global software organizations and teams to make great decisions with smart feedback loops by delivering speedy, reliable pipelines in a comprehensive CI platform that embodies Operations for All.

-In 2023, the Verify Pipeline teams will be focused on the following Engineering-led initiatives, in addition to our deliverables for the FY24 Yearlies:
+The Verify Pipeline teams focused on the following Engineering-led initiatives, in addition to our deliverables for the FY24 Yearlies:

 We take ownership of the things we build, with a focus on stability and availability.
 We do this by having a deep technical understanding of the operation and performance characteristics of our platform, and a proactive perspective to future growth.